Skip to content

 You can easily change zwei to:

-How to ask for the menu and understand what is available
+How to ask for the menu and understand the basics

 EnglishGermanPronunciation